 Skylor Hearn is a government affairs advisor in the firm’s Austin office.
 He is a member of the public policy and law practice group.
 His experience includes extensive work with the Office of the Governor, the Texas Legislature, and state agencies on appropriations and regulatory programs as well as government contracting, criminal justice, and public safety.
 From his years of government service and participation in national organizations and committees, Skylor has established relationships at all levels of government with elected leaders and agency executives both in Texas and nationally.

-Prior to joining the firm, Skylor served more than 27 years in law enforcement and public safety, before retiring in 2020 as a Lieutenant Colonel with the Texas Department of Public Safety (DPS).
+Prior to joining the firm, Skylor served more than 27 years in law enforcement before retiring in 2020 as a Lieutenant Colonel with the Texas Department of Public Safety (DPS).
 As deputy director of an organization of more than 10,000 employees spread across more than 250 statewide offices, Skylor directed the law enforcement support, administration, finance, technology, and regulatory areas of the agency.

 - Member of the International Association of Chiefs of Police (IACP)

 - Served on IACP Criminal Justice Information Systems Committee